Explore Georgia Tours

 Sulfur baths operate year-round.
 Spring (April-June) and autumn (September-November) offer ideal temperatures for combining outdoor activities with wellness.
 Winter provides cozy atmosphere and fewer tourists.
 Summer can be hot in Tbilisi (35°C+) but is perfect for adding Batumi beach wellness.

-Absolutely!
-Georgian natural wine is considered part of traditional wellness — unfiltered qvevri wines contain antioxidants and minimal additives.
+Absolutely.
+Georgian natural wine is part of the wellness tradition here, since unfiltered qvevri wines contain antioxidants and minimal additives.
 Many travelers combine 2-3 days of Tbilisi wellness with Kakheti wine country visits.
 Wine, when enjoyed moderately, complements rather than conflicts with wellness goals.

 A 3-day Tbilisi wellness escape costs $500-800 per person including boutique accommodation, multiple bath experiences, and spa treatments.
-Week-long comprehensive wellness journeys covering Tbilisi, Borjomi, and mountains run $1,500-2,500.
+A full week covering Tbilisi, Borjomi, and the mountains runs $1,500-2,500.
 Georgia offers exceptional value compared to European or Asian wellness destinations.

 Walk-in visits work for most bath houses on weekday mornings and afternoons.
 Book 1-2 days ahead for specific bath houses, luxury rooms, or weekend evening visits.
 For complete wellness packages with specific treatments and therapists, book 2-4 weeks in advance.